18 Months in Review

 • A middle school parent joined us as an advocate and facilitator of youth wellness.

-• 10 high school students got cooking at home with their families using crackpots, whole food ingredients, in-person learning sessions, and a WhatsApp health coaching collective as part of our five-week Food Citizenship learning contribution to Love, Hope, and Healing's awesome inaugural summer camp.
+• 10 high school students and their families cooked at home using Crockpots, whole foods, and WhatsApp coaching during our five-week Food Citizenship program with Love, Hope, and Healing's first summer camp.

 • Key supporters gathered for a Wisdom Exchange on Mental Health to hear the Co-Founder of the charlie fund, Shelly Himmelrich, share the story of suddenly losing her son, Charlie, to suicide